Pune Metro: Alignment Issue

 Initial plans were to build a few sections underground and the rest elevated.
 However, citizens of Pune did not want elevated routes as they felt that the roads could not bear the increased traffic that would result from the construction.
 Most roads were too narrow to accommodate the pillars of elevated routes.
 It was decided that all the routes in the city would be underground, although the map and the details of phases showed elevated routes.
 In November 2011, the state government declared that all the routes would be underground.
 However, in April 2012, the PMC declared that all routes will be as per the DMRC report, mostly elevated and partially underground in core city areas.
 On 27 May 2015, the then Minister of Housing and Urban Affairs stated that underground metro was not a feasible option and that Pune, like other cities, will have to get an elevated metro as suggested by the DMRC.
 But as per the city activists, elevated metro is not possible due to presence of some flyovers along the route of metro and narrow roads on the metro corridor, which will cause traffic congestion and interruption.
 To alleviate the confusion, Chief Ministers of Maharashtra announced that Pune will get "mixed-metro", as the alignment of some routes does support elevated sections.

 Metro phase I was criticized by Pimpri Chinchwad Citizens Forum, Pune (PCCF), believing that the project will not benefit nearly 70 per cent area of PCMC Administration, as it will not serve the Akurdi, Chinchwad and Nigdi stretch.
 Adding further, the citizens group supported their cause by stating that it would take another 5 years after phase II gets approval from Union Cabinet for metro to reach core PCMC administered areas.
-Since infrastructure projects take a lot of time to get approvals, they fear metro will not reach Nigdi before 2025.
-Many architects and urban planners also vouch for Nigdi's role in transport management.
+Since infrastructure projects take a lot of time to get approvals, they fear the metro will not reach Nigdi before 2025.